ITO Section 182 | Offences and penalties

 3A

-Where any person, being a trader or shopkeeper, is required to apply for registration under this Ordinance but fails to register or fails to pay advance tax as specified in a scheme of special procedure prescribed under section 99B.
+Where any person being a trader or a shopkeeper who is required to apply for registration under this Ordinance but fails to register or fails to pay advance tax as specified in a scheme of special procedure prescribed under section 99B.

-The shop of such person shall be sealed for 7 days for the first default and for 21 days for each subsequent default.
+The shop of such person shall be sealed for seven days for first default and for twenty one days for each subsequent default.
 99B

 4

-Any person who fails to notify changes of material nature in the particulars of registration.
+Any person who fails to notify the changes of material nature in the particulars of registration.

 4B